E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/paradis_precipitate/paradis_precipitate_amd_rome/readme.rst

      - -O2 -march=haswell -pipe -fomit-frame-pointer -ftree-vectorize
      - 352

-``*`` *The input case in these tests is different to the one at* `ParaDiS with precipitates optimized for Puhti`_ .
+``*`` *The input case in these tests are different to the ones at* `ParaDiS with precipitates optimized for Puhti`_ .

-Besides, in the `ParaDiS with precipitates optimized to HPC environment`_, it's written that using multiple threads through a hybrid OpenMP and MPI model speeds up the calculation up to 1.5 factors, especially for large-scale simulations.
+In the `ParaDiS with precipitates optimized to HPC environment`_, it's written that using multiple threads through a hybrid OpenMP and MPI model speeds up the calculation up to a factor of 1.5, especially for large-scale simulations.
 However, this combination did not give an advantage of performance on the Zen2 testing machine.
 Thus, using a single thread for each MPI process is recommended.